JimzDK/Fivem-Discord-Bot/README.md

 5. Fill out values in `.env` and `config.json` (example below)

-6. Go under src/commands and change permissions of all the commands to your liking
+6. Go under src/commands and change permissions of all the commands to your liking (Roles with "Administrator" permission has access to every command by default)

 7. Run `start.bat` or use `node src/index.js` in the terminal